Reading time - 2 minutes, 24 seconds

 Leave lights on so firefighters can see your home.

-Shut off air conditioning.
+Turn off the air conditioning.

 Gather up all flammable items and bring them inside.